Just imagine, income flowing in 24 hours a day.

 Passive income certainly does exist.

-Passive income can be created via delegation of service or investment of capital
+This income can be created via delegation of service or investment of capital.

 Nearly everyone can learn to build passive income streams.